Why CEMEX S.A.B. de C.V. (CX)’s Most Recent Report Reveals Some Hints About Its Future

 Goldman gave a rating of “Neutral” to CX, setting the target price at $6 in the report published on April 05th of the current year.

-During the last 5 trading sessions, CX remain unchanged, which changed the moving average for the period of 200-days by -38.26% in comparison to the 20-day moving average, which settled at $4.18.
+During the last 5 trading sessions, CX rose by +1.74%, which changed the moving average for the period of 200-days by -38.23% in comparison to the 20-day moving average, which settled at $4.14.
 In addition, CEMEX S.A.B. de C.V. saw -43.36% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CX